Skip to main content

 You can put an end date here if you intend for your LLC to close up shop in a few years, but most LLCs skip this optional section as well.

-You’ll need a registered agent before you start filling out your Michigan Articles of Organization.
+You’ll need a resident agent before you start filling out your Michigan Articles of Organization.
 Your agent must:

 • Keep regular business hours (9 AM to 5 PM) at a physical address (no P.O.
 Boxes) in Michigan.